Americans Are Killed or Injured by Gas Pipeline Explosions And Other Incidents With Alarming Regularity

 Gas Stoves Often Produce Levels of Indoor Air Pollution That Would Be Illegal Outdoors

 A growing body of scientific evidence has shown gas stoves produce dangerous levels of air pollutants – such as nitrogen dioxide, formaldehyde, and carbon monoxide – inside the home.
 Researchers from the UCLA Fielding School of Public Health found nitrogen dioxide generated by one hour of gas stove and oven use in California typically reached levels above state and national outdoor acute air-quality standards, and Stanford researchers found that poorly ventilated kitchens can surpass the EPA’s guidelines for 1-hour exposure to nitrogen dioxide (outdoors, since there are no indoor standards) within a few minutes of stove usage.
+Another recent study found that gas delivered in the Boston metropolitan area also contained trace amounts of 21 other hazardous air pollutants like benzene.

 Low-income populations and people of color are disproportionately at risk, and this indoor air pollution threatens the health of children in particular.
 Gas stoves have been found to increase and aggravate childhood asthma, and increase the odds of pneumonia and cough among children under five.
 And more than 90% of rental homes in America lack mechanical ventilation systems that can reduce indoor air pollution levels.
 For all of these reasons, public safety advocates are now calling on federal product safety regulators to protect consumers from the risks of gas stove pollution.